anakryiko/retsnoop/README.md

 [the function call trace mode example](https://nakryiko.com/posts/retsnoop-intro/#tracing-bpf-verification-flow) in the companion blog post for more details.

+### Injected probes

+Retsnoop also support adding pointed probes that can be captured in addition to function calls in the trace output.
+Currently, four different probe kinds are supported:

+  - kprobes (e.g., `-J 'kprobe:bprm_execve+0x5'`), with optional offset within
+    the kernel function.
+Injected kprobe doesn't necessarily have to be attached at the kernel function entry, which allows to trace deeper into the function, including tracing inside the inlined functions.
+  - kretprobes (e.g., `-J 'kretprobe:bprm_execve'`), which is similar to
+    kprobe, but doesn't allow offsets and will be triggered as probed functions returns to the caller.
+  - tracepoints (e.g., `-J 'tp:sched:sched_process_exec'`), which attaches to
+    specified kernel tracepoint, which is specified as a combination of tracepoint category and name.
+  - raw tracepoints (e.g., `-J 'rawtp:task_newtask'`), which, similarly to
+    (classic) tracepoints, attaches to kernel-defined tracepoint.

+Classic tracepoints are normally "derived" from raw tracepoints.
+But there are important differences between them, which makes supporting and using both important and worthwhile.
+They are by far not equivalent.

+Most obviously, performance-wise, raw tracepoints are faster and have smaller tracing overhead.
+When debugging with retsnoop this should be a pretty negligible factor, but it's there for those who care.

+More importantly, arguments passed to a raw tracepoint can be sufficiently different compared to a corresponding classic tracepoint.
+Raw tracepoints tend to accept "raw" pointers to full kernel objects (like `struct task_struct`), while classic tracepoints have post-processed extracted values (like task's `comm` field, i.e., task name).
+Both have advantages and disadvantages and heavily come into play when [arguments capture feature](#function-arguments-capture) is used.
+Some of the classic tracepoint arguments might be hard to fish out out of raw tracepoint, for instance.

+Another big difference is syscall tracepoints.
+Syscall-specific tracepoints are special and are only available through classic tracepoints.
+They are triggered dynamically with a special code in the kernel.
+There are only generic `sys_enter` and `sys_exit` raw tracepoints, which would have to be additionally filtered by syscall number, which is one of the raw tracepoint arguments.
+In this sense, classic tracepoints are more convenient and allow more fine-tuned targeting.

+Finally, some tracepoints are only defined as raw (a.k.a., "bare") tracepoints, normally for very performance critical parts of the kernel.
+You can find a bunch of them in scheduler (see `include/trace/events/sched.h`), grep for `DECLARE_TRACE()` uses in the kernel.

 ### LBR (Last Branch Records) mode

 [LBR](https://lwn.net/Articles/680985/) (Last Branch Records) is an Intel CPU